IM-IgniteDEV/IM-IgniteDEV/README.md

 I'm a passionate Minecraft plugin developer with over **10 years of programming experience** and **7+ years specializing in Minecraft server plugins**.
 Former owner of **2DevsStudio**, where I led custom projects for high-budget Minecraft servers, working with both Polish and international teams.

-After a brief break to recharge from burnout (started coding at 13!), I'm back with renewed energy and focus — ready to build scalable, performant Minecraft backend solutions.
+---

+## ❤️ Passion Reignited

+Although I took a break from development due to burnout after years of nonstop work (starting at age 13!), I’ve returned with the same passion and focus.
+Programming is what truly drives me — and the name **IgniteDEV** reflects that fire and renewed energy.

 ---